ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_coding_exercise.md

 #### Value

-As a Store Owner, I want to be able to maintain (Create, Read, Update, Delete) a set of Products that I sell
+As a Store Owner, I want to be able to maintain (Create, Read, Update, Delete) a set of Products that I sell.

 #### Acceptance Criteria
 * For products I want to be able to set